Adaptolog/SelfAssessment/Skills/Programming.md

   - argument:🎓 known
   - parameter:🎓 known
   - pure function:🎓 known
-  - lambda expression
+  - lambda expression:🎓 known
   - side effects
   - closure
   - partial application
-  - curry
+  - curry:👂 heard
-  - higher order
+  - higher order:👂 heard
   - recursion:🖐️ used
   - callback
   - listener
   - compose
   - pipe
-  - memoize
+  - memoize:👂 heard
-  - wrapper
+  - wrapper:👂 heard
-  - functor
+  - functor:👂 heard
   - monad
   - monoid
   - generator
   - coroutine
 - Data structures
-  - array:👂 heard
+  - array:🖐️ used
-  - structure:🎓 known
+  - structure:🖐️ used
-  - record:👂 heard
+  - record:🖐️ used
-  - enum:👂 heard
+  - enum:🖐️ used
-  - instance:👂 heard
+  - instance:🖐️ used
-  - object:🎓 known
+  - object:🖐️ used
-  - class:🎓 known
+  - class:🖐️ used
-  - collection:🎓 known
+  - collection:🖐️ used
-  - set
+  - set: 🖐️ used
-  - hash table:👂 heard
+  - hash table:🖐️ used
-  - linked list:👂 heard
+  - linked list:🖐️ used
-  - doubly list:👂 heard
+  - doubly list:🖐️ used
-  - unrolled list:👂 heard
+  - unrolled list:🖐️ used
-  - circular list:👂 heard
+  - circular list:🖐️ used
   - queue:🖐️ used
-  - stack
+  - stack: 🖐️ used
   - deque
-  - tree:👂 heard
+  - tree: 🖐️ used
-  - graph
+  - graph: 🖐️ used
-  - iterator:🎓 known
+  - iterator: 🖐️ used
   - mutable state
   - immutable state
   - serialization
-  - string parsing:🎓 known
+  - string parsing:🖐️ used
 - Process & style
   - compiler:👂 heard
-  - transpiler
+  - transpiler:👂 heard
-  - linter
+  - linter:👂 heard
-  - polyfill
+  - polyfill:👂 heard
   - debugger:👂 heard
   - garbage collection
-  - refactoring:👂 heard
+  - refactoring:🖐️ used
   - code review:👂 heard
-  - antipatterns:👂 heard
+  - antipatterns:🖐️ used
   - paradigm:👂 heard
   - algorithm:🎓 known
   - magic numbers:👂 heard
-  - hardcode
+  - hardcode: 👂 heard
-  - complexity
+  - complexity:👂 heard
-  - decomposition
+  - decomposition:👂 heard
-  - spaghetti
+  - spaghetti:👂 heard
-  - silver bullet
+  - silver bullet:👂 heard
-  - not invented here
+  - not invented here:👂 heard
-  - dead code:👂 heard
+  - dead code:🖐️ used
-  - unreachable code:👂 heard
+  - unreachable code:🖐️ used
-  - duplicate code:👂 heard
+  - duplicate code:🖐️ used
-  - exception:👂 heard
+  - exception:🖐️ used
-  - return early:👂 heard
+  - return early:🖐️ used
-  - unittest
+  - unittest:👂 heard
-  - git:👂 heard
+  - git:🖐️ used
-  - github:👂 heard
+  - github:🖐️ used